NOIKH/C-QS/README.md

 The source code is free and voluntarily obfuscated, if you want to appropriate the airy version you have to ask.

 # Description
-The software (integer factorization calculator) computes prime factors of a natural number.
+The ~350 lines C software (integer factorization calculator) computes prime factors of a natural number.

 # Algorithms in use
 - Miller Rabin primality check